 Lawyer for Aggressive Driving and Road Rage Victims in South Florida

 If you or a loved one was the victim of overly aggressive, unsafe driving or was injured in a road rage car accident, talk to a car accident lawyer today.
 Miami personal injury lawyer Prosper Shaked represents the victims of car accidents and other injuries in cases against those responsible for causing their injuries.
-For a free consultation on your case, contact The Law Offices of Prosper Shaked today at (305) 694-2676
+For a free consultation on your case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676